intldds/unclk/README.md

 - revisit the Extended Euclidean Algorithm if it is unclear;
 - Primitive Root Theorem;
 - premise of (binary) encoding schemes.

+# Session 11 (Feb 10)

+The reading for this week is An Introduction to Mathematical Cryptography Chapter 2.1-2.4, 2.6, 2.7 A mathematical review of Discrete Log.
+This chapter provides background on the ubiquitous discrete log problem.